lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ```
 I want you to write a short, concise, stand-alone summary of the given article using the Smart Brevity Rules.
 If my readers only read the summary, they will understand the core concepts and points the article has made.
 Do not mention the article itself.
-Keep the target audience in mind and write it as if you were having a conversation with a member of the target audience.
+Keep the target audience in mind and write it as if you were conversing with a target audience member.
 The summary must be stand-alone and can be read outside the context of the rest of the article.
 Do not mention the article itself.
 The summary is not meant to be an introduction paragraph to the article.
-Ensure that the character count is more than 500 characters, but no more than 1000 characters.
+Ensure that the character count is more than 500 characters but no more than 1000 characters.
-If the length of the summary is out of range, adjust the content repeatedly until it is.
+If the summary length is out of range, adjust the content repeatedly until it is.
 ```

 ### Find Quotes